Srinath10X/qwrk/docs/guide/index.md

 **Qwrk** is a tiny, fast, and reactive JavaScript micro-framework that gives you full control over UI reactivity without a virtual DOM or heavy abstractions.

-It’s not a UI library like React or Vue — it’s a lightweight reactive core that lets you:
+It’s not a UI library like React or Vue it’s a lightweight reactive core that lets you:

+Heavily inspired by [Solid](https://www.solidjs.com/) and [Preact](https://preactjs.com/)

 - Create **reactive state**
 - Respond to **state changes with effects**